First Time Home Buyer's Guide

 If you are well prepared, you are in and out in under an hour.

 If you, your lender and your title insurance / settlement company are on the ball, settlement will be a breeze.
 You can do your part by coming to settlement prepared.
-Here are the main legal documents you'll most likely be signing or reviewing at the settlement table.
+Here are the most important legal documents you'll most likely be signing or reviewing at the settlement table.
+It's worth taking a few minutes to get familiar with them in advance.

 Settlement Day Checklist

 Appraisal is complete, all of the inspections are finished and your mortgage lender and title insurance company are making sure that all of the i’s are dotted and t’s are crossed for settlement.
-Here is a checklist to make sure that you are also prepared.
+Here is a checklist to make sure that you are prepared.
+Don't miss this list of what to bring and what to take with you when you leave.

 When you purchase real estate, one of the decisions that you’ll be making is how to take title to your new property.
 There are different types of tenancy, and the one you declare on the deed is actually quite important.
 The type of tenancy indicates how the ownership is legally structured and how the property's ownership will be handled after one of the tenants is gone.
 Your title company can help you understand your options so that come settlement day, you're not rushed through this very important decision.